ddyfad/superlandfix/README.md

 including when it was switched on or off partway through. `/lfc` prints the same for the replay you are spectating.

+*Note that only replays set after swapping to this plugin will have landfix data

 This works because every run writes a `.replay.landfix` file beside the replay recording, holding where landfix moved the player and its on/off history, so a run can be read back long after it was set.